 A cash reserve helps protect against market volatility.
 This money isn’t affected by market downturns.
-Your cash reserve provides a cushion to generate income for up to two years without having to worry about this risk.
+Your cash reserve provides a cushion to generate income for up to two years without having to worry about these two risks.

-Guaranteed income protects against longevity risk and market volatility.
-Guaranteed income won’t be affected by market volatility and it helps protect you from running out of money in retirement should you live longer than you expect.
+Guaranteed income helps protects against longevity risk and market volatility: Guaranteed income won’t be affected by market volatility and it helps protect you from running out of money in retirement should you live longer than you expect.

-Roth Accounts: These investments also grow tax free.
-Even better: Because your money was taxed before it went into a Roth, you won’t owe any taxes on distributions.
+These investments also grow tax free.
+Even better: Because your money was taxed before it went into a Roth, you won’t owe any taxes on distributions2.

-Your Roth account protects against taxes and inflation.
-The investments in your Roth account will continue to grow, helping to protect against inflation, and distributions are tax free.
+Your Roth account helps protect against taxes and inflation.
+The investments in your Roth account will continue to grow, helping to protect against inflation, and distributions are generally tax free.
 Using a mix of traditional and Roth accounts can allow you to create more income without crossing into higher tax brackets.

-Whole life insurance protects against market volatility and legacy.
-Your cash value is essentially another cash reserve (that’s likely to grow more than money sitting in a checking account) because you can access it during down markets.
+Whole life insurance helps protect against market volatility and legacy.
+Your cash value is essentially another cash reserve (that’s likely to grow more than money sitting in a checking account) because you can access it during down markets3.
 In addition, the death benefit will allow you to be more deliberate about your legacy.

-Traditional investments protect against inflation.
+Traditional investments help protect against inflation.
 On any given day, markets are volatile.
-But over time, stocks, bonds and other investments have proven to provide long-term growth.
+But over time, stocks, bonds and other investments have been shown to provide long-term growth.
 That’s important to a retirement plan because you’ll want to give yourself a raise over the course of what could be a 20-year retirement.
 Investments help you keep up as prices rise over time.